Nov 25, 2019

-“It is not the strongest of the species that survives, nor the most intelligent that survives.
+“It is not the strongest of the species that survives, nor the most intelligent.
 It is the one that is the most adaptable to change.” – Charles Darwin

 In today’s world, the above quote stands true for businesses as well.
-Digitisation is changing the landscape of every industry, and industries which are ready to adapt, and adapt fast will be the ones who will survive and flourish.
-Just like many other industries, the healthcare landscape is also seeing transformation owing to technology advancements.
+Digitization is changing the landscape of every industry, and industries that are ready to adapt, and adapt fast will be the ones who will thrive and flourish.
+Just like many other industries, the healthcare landscape is also experiencing tremendous transformations owing to technology advancements.

-Healthcare industry continuously works towards making patient care more efficient and cost effective.
-Digitisation stands to benefit the industry not just in optimisation at operational levels, but across the entire value chain.
-Starting from hospital management, to patient care, managing reports, even virtually assisting patients etc. the implications of using technology are innumerable.
+The healthcare industry continuously works towards making patient care more efficient and cost-effective.
+Digitization stands to benefit the industry not just in optimization at operational levels, but across the entire value chain.
+From hospital management, patient care, managing reports to virtually assisting patients, the positive implications of using technology are innumerable.

-As patients become more technology-savvy, digital technologies can reinvent the entire patient lifecycle, enabling a more personalised, timely and cost-effective treatment journey.
+As patients become more technology-savvy, digital technologies can reinvent the entire patient lifecycle, enabling a more personalized, timely and cost-effective treatment journey.

-Smart-hospitals, surgical robots, wearable-tech assisted operations, telemedicine, are just some examples of how technology is revolutionising the healthcare landscape in a myriad of ways, for good.
+Smart-hospitals, surgical robots, wearable-tech assisted operations, telemedicine, are just some examples of how technology is revolutionizing the healthcare landscape.

-Here is a look at how the healthcare industry is using technologies like AI, mobile apps, IoT, wearables, etc. to improve patient care and reduce spends across the healthcare value chain.
+Here is a look at how the healthcare industry is using technologies like AI, mobile apps, IoT, wearables, etc. to improve patient care and reduce costs across the healthcare value chain.

-TEC or technology enabled care refers to the fields of telecare, telehealth, telemedicine, mHealth, digital health, ehealth etc. TEC brings health technology, digital media and mobile together.
-It has immense effects in providing an integrated solution for patient monitoring and care in health, wellness and social care sectors.
+TEC or technology-enabled care refers to the fields of telecare, telehealth, telemedicine, mHealth, digital health, eHealth, etc. TEC brings health technology, digital media, and mobile together.
+It has a profound impact on providing an integrated solution for patient monitoring and care in the health, wellness, and social care sectors.

 Below are some examples of how TEC can make healthcare more efficient and cost-effective.

-Reducing the patient-care and monitoring costs for patients with long-terms ailments:
+Reducing the patient-care and monitoring costs for patients with long-term ailments: